nextcloud/backup/README.md

 **Please note that creating a new identity will disable the sanity check on the metadata file.**

-    ./occ backup:setup:export > ~/backup_setup.json
+    ./occ backup:setup:export [--key] > ~/backup_setup.json

+Using the `--key` option will generate a Key, used to encrypt/decrypt the data of your setup.
+The key generated during the export of your setup needs to be stored somewhere safe!

-    ./occ backup:setup:import < ~/backup_setup.json
+    ./occ backup:setup:import [--key <key>] < ~/backup_setup.json

 ### Known issues, missing features:

-- download does not work
 - files are not encrypted when uploading to a remote instance
 - cannot upload restoring point with file bigger than 100M
 - uploading a parent RP after a dependant incremental backup does not remove the 'orphan' tag
 - Importing a Restoring Point using `backup:point:scan` from an external folder
 - Add remote instance to `backup:point:details`
-- encrypting the exported setup with a passphrase